Amity University Noida B.Tech Admissions 2025

-The Joint Entrance Examination (Mains) is conducted for admission to top NITs, IIITs, and CFTIs in India.
+All details related to NTA JEE Main exam will be soon be updated here as well.
+Aspirants should prepare with JEE Mains syllabus.
+JEE Main full form is Joint Entrance Examination (Main).
+This exam is conducted for admission to top NITs, IIITs, and CFTIs in India.
 The JEE Mains exam also serves as a qualifying exam for the JEE Advanced exam, which is held for admission to the prestigious IITs.
-Candidates can check this page for more details on JEE Mains 2026.

 NTA will upload the JEE Main official notification at the official website, jeemain.nta.nic.in.
 After the release of the NTA JEE Mains 2026 notification, candidates can know the exam eligibility criteria, exam date, availability of admit card, exam syllabus, paper pattern, and more.
 Aspirants are advised to visit the official website of JEE Main 2026 regularly for the latest information.